 Calling Artists of all Ages…

-The Festival Committee seeks artwork to be considered for the cover of the 2018 Festival catalog, as well as various promotional items.
+The Festival Committee will soon be seeking artwork to be considered for the cover of the 2019 Festival catalog, as well as various promotional items.

-The winning selection will be chosen by the Festival Committee, and winners will be announced and all submissions will be showcased at this year’s (2017) Festival.
+The winning selection will be chosen by the Festival Committee, and winners will be announced and all submissions will be showcased at the Festival.
 In previous years, we have had a tremendous turn-out with a great showing of wonderful talent!

-The Deadline for artwork submissions is midnight April 15, 2017.
+The Deadline for artwork submissions will be midnight May 31, 2019.

 Download the full rules and information, and the entry form here:

 1. Art should be greyscale or black and white (preferably pen and ink).

 2. Art must be no larger than 8”x11”.

 3. Art must reflect the theme of the festival by including one or all of the following: Fiber animals (sheep, goats, alpacas, rabbits, llamas, etc), working border collies, fiber tools (spinning wheels, weaving looms, knitting needles, etc), or items made of fiber (sweaters, blankets, mittens, etc).

 4. Please do NOT include text in your design.